What Does the Bible Say about Encouragement? 5 Tips to Build Each Other Up

 Matthew 18:3-5 MSG

-As my family prepared to move to another state, our pastor’s wife approached us after our last church service.
 She looked me in the eye and said, “You will be missed.
 Your family has been a breath of fresh air to our congregation.”

-After 20 years, why am I able to remember exactly what she said to me?
-Because her genuine words provided encouragement during an uncertain, stressful time in my life.
+After 20 years, why do I remember exactly what she said to me?

 Can you remember certain things people have said that caused you to feel strengthened and hope-filled?
 These tokens of inspiration remind us why encouragement is important.